 Get the latest information on payment relief options for federal and private student loans, as well as answers to frequently asked questions.

 Don't fall victim to companies that promise to fix your student loans if you give them control over your account.
 Don't pay to enroll in a payment plan that's available for free to all borrowers with federal student loans.

 Federal Student Loan Options

 Federal student loans, which include Direct and FFELP loans, are made through U.S. Department of Education (ED) loan programs.
 Federal regulations provide options including Income-Driven Repayment (IDR) plans, other repayment plans, deferment, forbearance, and loan forgiveness.

-If you don't know which types of loans you have, log in to the National Student Loan Data System.
+If you don't know which types of loans you have, check the Account Summary page after logging into your Navient account or log in to the National Student Loan Data System.

 Private Student Loan Options